Safety

 time-weighted average

 A measure of noise exposure that is an average of varying levels of noise experienced in a given amount of time.
-Noise exposure should stay within certain levels to keep employees safe.
+Time-weighted averages are used to make sure employees stay within safe noise levels.

 volume-reducing earplugs

-Also known as volume-reducing earplugs or acoustic filtering earplugs.
 A newer variety of ear protection that reduces the sound volume in an environment without losing sound quality.
-Volume-reducing earplugs are often used by musicians.
+Volume-reducing earplugs, also known as noise reducing earplugs or acoustic filtering earplugs, are often used by musicians.